kevinhongca/dkt-causal-relations/README.md

 ```
 data/{dataset_name}/
 ```
 Ensure your 'dataset_name' is either 'assist2009', 'assist2012', or 'assist2017'.
-If the dataset currently has a different name, rename it accordingly.
+If the folder currently has a different name, rename it accordingly.

 Data preprocessing: